-As a Partner at Venrock in New York, David focuses on early stage venture investing in consumer and enterprise tech companies with a recent focus on robotics, crypto, consumer products and AI.
-His active investments include Dstillery, Smartling, Misty Robotics, Simbe Robotics, Amino Apps and Dapper Labs.
+David focuses on early-stage venture investing in consumer and enterprise tech companies with a recent focus on crypto, robotics, consumer products, and AI.
+His active investments include Dapper Labs, Rarible, Flow, Running Tide, Dstillery, Smartling, and Simbe Robotics.
 He led both the Series A and Series B rounds in Dollar Shave Club and sat on the board until that company was acquired by Unilever for $1B in July of 2016.
 He served on the Board of Crunchyroll (acquired by The Chernin Group) and led Venrock’s investment in Klout which was acquired by Lithium Technologies.
 In April 2017, he was named the 55th top venture capitalist in the world by CB Insights.

-Pakman is a graduate of and a former member of the Board of Overseers at University of Pennsylvania’s School of Engineering and Applied Science with a degree in Computer Science Engineering and is an avid musician and songwriter.
-He testified in front of Congress regarding internet music streaming in 2012, 2016 and 2017.
-He also served on the Board of POTS, a human services non-profit in the Bronx helping low-income families and is a Trustee of St. Luke’s School in Connecticut.
+Pakman is a graduate of and a former member of the Board of Overseers at the University of Pennsylvania’s School of Engineering and Applied Science with a degree in Computer Science Engineering and is an avid musician and songwriter.
+He testified in front of Congress regarding internet music streaming in 2012, 2016, and 2017.
+He also served on the Board of POTS, a human services non-profit in the Bronx helping low-income families, and is a Trustee of St. Luke’s School in Connecticut.